yalmip/yalmip.github.io/_posts/faq/2017-09-17-howchangeoptions.md

 category: faq
 author_profile: false
 excerpt:
-title: How do I change options or parameters in solvers
+title: How do I change options or parameters in solvers?
 tags:
 comments: true
 date: '2016-09-17'